codesharedot/quantum-resistant-ledger-price/README.md

-# lisk price
+# holo price

-Gets the lisk price with Python (from JSON).
+Gets the holo price with Python (from JSON).

 https://pythonbasics.org